CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It modifies the `students` table if it does not exist in the `LibraryDB` database.

-- It throws an error if the `students` table already exsits in the `LibraryDB` database.
+- It throws an error if the `students` table already exists in the `LibraryDB` database.

 /// type=SS, answer=[1]